hqmq/presentation-accidental-design/script.md

 This kind of planning and budgeting should not be done individually, it should be a group decision.
 You should have feedback from your team about when we want to pay the cost of more design and when we don't want to pay that cost.

 This means you have to work on a team where people are willing to pay the price of good design.
 MoneyDesktop Rocks!

-## Get Creative
-The techniques I talked about in this story are only a few ways that you can get the creative parts of your brain involved in software design.
-There are many other ways that we didn't talk about today.
-These specific techniques have worked for me many times since then, but more important than the specific ways you come up with new ideas.
-Make time and effort to be creative and explore new ideas in your code every day.

 ## Thinker
 "When was the last time you thought hard about something for an hour?
 A Day?
 Over the course of a month?" ~Rich Hickey (Hammock Driven Development)